 Paris's Covered Arcades

 Of the 150 arcades built around Paris in the early 1800s, only about a dozen are still in business today, mostly in the 2e and 9e arrondissements.
-Two arcades still going strong are the fabulously restored Galerie Vivienne (4 rue Petits Champs, 2e) and the Galerie Véro-Dodat (19 rue Jean-Jacques Rousseau, 1er), both lined with glamorous boutiques such as Jean-Paul Gaultier and Christian Louboutin.
+Two arcades still going strong are the fabulously restored Galerie Vivienne (4 rue Petits Champs, 2e) and the Galerie Véro-Dodat (19 rue Jean-Jacques Rousseau, 1er), both lined with unique and glamorous boutiques.

 Three other modest passages enjoying a renaissance can be found end to end off the Grands Boulevards, east of Place de l'Opéra.
-Begin with the most refined, the Passage Jouffroy (10 bd.
-Montmartre, 9e), which is home to the Musée Grevin and the well-regarded budget Hotel Chopin.
+Begin with the most refined, the Passage Jouffroy (10–12 bd.
+Montmartre, 9e), which is home to the Musée Grévin and the well-regarded, budget-friendly Hotel Chopin.
 There's an eclectic array of shops such as M.G.W.
 Segas at No. 34, where the three Segas brothers sell a wildly eccentric collection of furnishings and canes capped with animal heads and whatnot.
-You can outfit your dollhouse at Pain d'épices (No. 29), which stocks thousands of miniatures.
-Pop out at the northern end of Passage Jouffroy and cross Rue de la Grange-Batelière into the Passage Verdeau (9e), where you can pick up some antique candlesticks—or a cow skull—at the quirky red-walled Valence gallery at No. 22.
+You can outfit your dollhouse at Pain D'épices (No. 29), which stocks thousands of miniatures.
+Pop out at the northern end of Passage Jouffroy and cross Rue de la Grange-Batelière into the Passage Verdeau (9e), where you can pick up some antique candlesticks—or a cow skull—at the quirky, red-walled Valence gallery at No. 22.
 On the southern end of the Passage Jouffroy, across Boulevard Montmartre, is the Passage des Panoramas (2e).
-The granddaddy of the arcades, built in 1800, became the first public space in Paris equipped with gaslights in 1817.
-A few philatelist shops remain, though the arcade is now dominated by restaurants, including two popular wine bar/bistros (Racines at No. 8 and Coinstot at No. 26 bis), as well as Paris’s original gluten-free restaurant (Noglu, at No. 16).
+The granddaddy of the arcades, opened in 1800, became the first public space in Paris equipped with gaslights in 1817.
+A few philatelist shops remain, though the arcade is now dominated by restaurants, including two popular wine bar–bistros (Racines at No. 8 and Coinstot Vino at No. 26, bis), as well as Paris’s original gluten-free restaurant (Noglu, at No. 16).